If you’re hitting the road as a traveling nurse, you have a million and one things on your mind.

 How Trusted Nurse Staffing Can Help You Secure Travel Nurse Housing

-At Trusted Nurse Staffing, our goal is to help you have the best travel nursing experience imaginable.
+At Trusted Nurse Staffing, our goal is to help travel nurses have the easiest time doing what they do best while having an experience that is more than worthwhile.

-With Trusted Nurse Staffing you will have access to your recruiter 24 hours a day, 7 days a week.
-You can reach out anytime.
+While Pronto makes it easy to search and find your dream travel nursing assignment, you will still have access to a recruiter 24 hours a day, 7 days a week.
+You can reach out anytime you have questions about your housing, benefits, or assignment.